-The first is the impact during works.
-During recent road works on Prospect Road (minor road resurfacing for a few consecutive evenings) it was clear that there was a pickup in traffic though the district in the late evening and early night as drivers diverted around a relatively modest section of works.
-We have concern regarding an increase in cut through traffic seeking an escape from major civil works during the multi-year build and implementation phase.
+Impact during works period The first is the impact during works.
+During recent road works around Harts Corner (road resurfacing for a few consecutive evenings) it was clear that there was a pickup in traffic though the district in the late evening and early night as drivers diverted around a relatively modest section of works.
+We have concern regarding an increase in cut-through traffic seeking an escape from major civil works during the multi-year build and implementation phase.
+Long-term impact, NTA modelling and forecast traffic growth in and around lona District The second impact arises once works are complete.